-My association with St Padarn’s dates back to 2009 when I enrolled on the MTh.
-I value the way it brings together chaplains working in diverse contexts and helps them discover the essence of chaplaincy.
-I really like the way the team of part-time tutors combine academic expertise with deep insight as chaplaincy practitioners.
+My association with St Padarn’s dates to 2009 when I enrolled on the master’s.
+I value how the programme brings together chaplains working in diverse contexts and helps them discover the essence of chaplaincy.
+I really like the way the tutorial team combines academic expertise with informed insight as chaplaincy practitioners.

-I most enjoy the company of friends or hill walking.
-My more solitary interests include photography, DIY, and computer programming.
+In my spare time, I enjoy the company of friends and hillwalking.
+My more solitary hobbies include photography, DIY, and computer programming.